Graphical Interchange Format File

 What is a GIF file?

 A GIF file is an image saved in the Graphical Interchange Format (GIF).
 It may contain up to 256 indexed colors, with a color palette that may be a predefined set of colors or adapted to the colors in the image.
 GIF files are saved in a lossless format, meaning that the GIF compression does not degrade the image's clarity.

 GIFs are a common format for web graphics, especially small images and images that contain text, such as navigation buttons.
 However, JPEG (.JPG) images are better for showing photos because they are not as limited in the number of colors they can display.

 GIF images can also be animated and saved as "animated GIFs," which are often used to display basic animations on websites.
-They may also include transparent pixels, which allow them to blend with different color backgrounds.
+They may also include transparent pixels, allowing them to blend with different color backgrounds.
 However, pixels in a GIF image must be either fully transparent or fully opaque, so the transparency cannot be faded like a .PNG image.

-View the GIF definition.
+NOTE: View more information about the GIF format.